Dealing With Shingles: Risk, Prevention, & Treatment

 Some other tips for keeping your immune system strong and healthy include:

 - Laugh or do things that make you laugh

 - Reduce stress in your life.
 Stay away from drama, and the news, and just do things that spark joy in your life.
-Use essential oils and deep breath, meditation, laughter, yoga, stretches, exercise, massage, nature walks, and relaxing baths.
+Use essential oils and deep breath, laughter, yoga, stretches, exercise, massage, nature walks, and relaxing baths.